 If there were anything in the world Xena despised more, then it would have to be being patronized, and particularly by Ares of all people.

 She didn't doubt he'd been there listening though, snooping around for information as always, anything of interest to use against her whenever he saw fit, and right now, the God was doing a fantastically good job at implementing this notion.

 "And give up a perfectly good reason as to have someone warn the Athenians for me?
 Pfft, not in this lifetime."
-She argued in contradiction, obstinately standing her ground with the stubbornness of a mule and the temper of a rhino, flipping him off without the slightest sense of hesitation while assimilating every touch of magic his fingers were weaving against her skin.
+She argued, obstinately standing her ground with the stubbornness of a mule and the temper of a rhino, flipping him off without the slightest sense of hesitation while assimilating every touch of magic his fingers were weaving against her skin.

 "Besides, she's got a gift for insight."

 "Insight...?"
 Now it was Ares' turn to scoff.
 "That annoying, little Blonde?
 She has about as much insight as the Fates would without their loom."

 "You're not jealous, are you?"
 The Warrior lightly teased, seeing right through the pane of glass he was building higher than the walls of Thermopylae, forever sensing that testament of worry and fear travelling within his tone no matter how hard he'd tried to cloak it.

 This time, the ball was rolling in her court, and what a magnificent court it was as she decided to push it further, forcing him roughly out of his comfort zone in order to disclose the truth.

 "What is it about her that's got you jumping worse than a cat on hot tin roof?
 Let me guess, could it be that Greater Good thing?"
 She divulged before allowing her hair to fall, their raven tendrils cascading with the grace of a waterfall.

 He didn't answer right away of course, too distracted it seemed as he watched her long locks dance and weave on the water's surface, but when he finally found his voice, the words were brusque.